alazynoob/Lazy_BT_Weapon_Balance/README.md

 ## Design Goals

-1. Univeral Ammo Distrobution amongst weapons of matching archetypes.
+1.Univeral Ammo Distrobution amongst weapons of matching archetypes.
 2. Universal Magazine amongst weapons of matching archetypes.
 3. Universal Firemodes amongst weapons of matching archetypes.
 4. Extended and Revamped AI engagement ranges allowing for AI to pose a significant threat to friendly units in combat.
+5. One Change, Far Impacts.

 ## Universal Ammo Distrobution